Bolin97/MedArk/readme.md

 ### Evaluation

 Go to the evaluation folder, fill in the given parameters.
 The `input` folder accepts the conversation data from other models.
 The `input-pkl` accepts the `records.pkl` generated from the `infer.py`.
 The `mrag` accetps the json data generated from MedRAG system with tweaked prompts.
 You may run `eval.py` to evaluate `input` folder, `eval_own.py` to evaluate `input-pkl`, and `eval_mrag.py` to evaluate `mrag`.
 Each of them accepts a number that indicates a offset.
-For example, `python eval_won.py 1` will do evaluation on the 3rd and 4th pickle file under the `input-pkl` folder. `eval*-jac.py` is also for evaluation, but yields differents metrics.
+For example, `python eval_won.py 1` will do evaluation on the 3rd and 4th pickle file under the `input-pkl` folder. `eval*-jac.py` is also for evaluation, but yields differents metrics, only for the metrics related to ask utilities.

+We have only put in each folder a demonstration file with model responses.
+For all the model responses, check the `evaluation-data` folder and read its readme.